sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 ~~~~~~~~~~~~~~~~~~~

 A special parameter default value is the ``Optional``.
 It allows to
-execute a macro even the given parameter value is not specified by the user.
+execute a macro even if the given parameter value is not specified by the user.

 So, here is an example how to define and use the optional parameter::